f0e/blur/README.md

 - interpolate - whether or not the input video file will be interpolated to a higher fps
 - interpolated fps - if interpolate is enabled, this is the fps that the input file will be interpolated to (before blurring). can be a set fps number or a multiplier (append x to end e.g. `5x`)
-- mask - mask image used to protect parts of the frame from interpolation and deduplication, `auto` to generate one from the video, or `none`. [see masks](#masks)
 - interpolation method - method used for interpolation:
   - Quality: RIFE > svp
   - Speed: svp > RIFE